rbilchak/CV/Readme.md

 | <h4 align="center">**SDSU Anthropology Graduate Student Association President**</h4>   | <h4 align="center">**Founding member of Greeks United for Diversity**</h4>  | <h4 align="center">**Camp Kesem Counselor**</h4>   |
 | <h4 align="center">**Recreation Student Advisory Board Delegate**</h4>  | <h4 align="center">**Graduate Student Representative for the SDSU Surf/Skate Conference**</h4>   |

+## ADDITIONAL WORK EXPERIENCE

+__Volunteer Student Program Director at Casa De Manana:__
+This multi-generational club allows for UC San Diego undergraduates and residents from retirement communities, to connect in conversations to learn more about each generation.
+Both students and residents find commonalities and differences within their generations, which provide different perspectives on life.
+These human interactions transform our learning process and these relationships encourage a more interconnected learning approach based on our own narratives, a powerful and daunting way to navigate our formal education at UC San Diego.
+But most importantly, the club provides a more in-depth understanding of our own life journey as we move on from one decade to the next.

+__Content Manager at Rejuvenation Therapeutics:__
+Content creation for social media and blogs.
+Developed and implemented a Positioning and Branding Plan, a Marketing Plan, and a Content Marketing Strategy Plan.